lnxchk/chefdk-fundamentals/scene_04.md

 > This sounds CRAZY to ask people in a physical classroom to read this content but it is important that they learn to read the documentation.

 A cookbook is a structure that contains recipes.
-It can also contain a number of other things but right now we are interested in a finding a home for our recipes.
+It can also contain a number of other things but right now we are interested in a finding a home for our recipes, giving them a version, and provide a README to help describe them.

 -

 Well lets examine the chef generate command.
-We see the command is capable of generaint a large number of things for us.
-Sounds like if we want to generate a cookbook we're going to need to use the cookbook in the command.
+We see the command is capable of generating a large number of things for us.
+Sounds like if we want to generate a cookbook we're going to need to use 'chef generate cookbook'.

-Lets ask the `chef generate cookbook` for help to see how the command is used.
+Lets ask the `chef generate cookbook` command for help to see how it is used.

 -

 Alright.
-To generate a cookbook all we have to do is provide with a name.
+To generate a cookbook all we have to do is provide it with a name.
 Uh oh!
 Naming things - there are two hard things in Computer Science and one of those is giving something a name.

 -

 Don't worry I have you covered.
 Call the cookbook setup.
 That's a generic enough name.

-Create a cookbook named 'setup'.
+I want you to use chef generate to generate a cookbook named 'setup'.

 -